chifru19/VoltGuard-DCEO-Sim/README.md

 ---

 ## 🚀 Project Overview
-**VoltGuard-DCEO** is a microservices-based "Digital Twin" designed to simulate critical infrastructure management within a Data Center Engineering & Operations (DCEO) environment.
+**VoltGuard-DCEO** is a microservices-based "Digital Twin" designed to simulate critical infrastructure management within a Data Center (DCEO) environment.
 The project demonstrates a robust, automated response to power grid fluctuations, ensuring high availability through event-driven architecture and Kubernetes orchestration.

 ## 🏗️ System Architecture
 The system utilizes a **Decoupled Pub/Sub Architecture** to ensure that monitoring telemetry never interferes with core failover logic—a critical requirement for Tier III/IV data center standards.